ryanmaguire/libtmpl/README.md

 Currently a limited library that allows one to create bipartite and complete graphs.
 This will grow over time.

-### ieee754
-A library for working with the IEEE754 floating point format.
-Users most likely need not delve into these functions, unless they want to learn how the format works.
-If your compiler does not use the IEEE754 format, these functions are most likely useless.

 ### interpolate
 Linear and cubic splining interpolation tools for working with data.